SatvikR123/Face_Recognizer/README.md

     ```

 ## Usage
-1.  **Place your dataset images** (the images you want to search within) into the `images/` directory.
+1.  **Populate your gallery**: Place your dataset of images (the photos you want to search within) into the `images/` directory.
 2.  **Run the Streamlit application:**
     ```bash
     streamlit run main.py
     ```
+3.  **First Run & Caching**: The first time you run the app, it will process all images in the `images` folder and create an `embeddings.pkl` cache file.
+This might take a moment.
+Subsequent runs will be much faster.
-3.  **Open the web interface:** Your browser should open a new tab with the application running.
+4.  **Open the web interface**: Your browser should open a new tab with the application.
 If not, navigate to the local URL provided in your terminal (usually `http://localhost:8501`).
-4.  **Upload an image:** Use the file uploader to select a query image from your computer.
+5.  **Upload an image**: Use the file uploader to select a query image.
-5.  **Adjust the threshold:** Use the slider to set the desired similarity threshold.
-6.  **Search for faces:** Click the "Search for similar faces" button to start the search.
+6.  **Search for faces**: Click the "Search for Similar Faces" button.
-7.  **View results:** The application will display the matching images from your `images` directory along with their similarity scores.
+7.  **View results**: The application will display any images containing a match, with a green box drawn around the matched faces and their similarity scores.

 ## Directory Structure
 ```